-- To control the college's severe over-subscription and to achieve stability in student numbers at 1,960 (FTE) in the year to July 2013. - To review and maintain the high success rates for students within college.
-The success rate for courses is presently around 82%. - To continue to support the provision for adult education. - To encourage students to take responsibility for their own learning and promote and develop relevant learning strategies. - Despite financial pressures, to make the necessary level of investment to maintain the high standards in learning resources in both the Learning Resource Centre and the IT Centre. - To oversee the final stages of the capital project to deliver the project to time and budget.
+- To control the college's severe over-subscription and to achieve stability in student numbers at 1,934 (FTE) in the year to July 2014. - To review and maintain the high success rates for students within college.
+The success rate for courses is presently around 87%. - To review the provision for adult education in the light of funding cuts. - To encourage students to take responsibility for their own learning and promote and develop relevant learning strategies.